arthurariza/teachable/README.md

 ```
 ### 6. The server should be running on port 3000

+### 7. Import Courses, Users, and Enrollments From The UI

 ## How To Run Specs
 ```
 docker compose exec app rspec